ansible/ansible/CONTRIBUTING.md

 and takes contributions through
 [github pull requests](https://help.github.com/articles/using-pull-requests).

+It is usually a good idea to join the ansible-devel list to discuss any large features prior to submission, and this especially helps in avoiding duplicate work or efforts where we decide, upon seeing a pull request for the first time, that revisions are needed.
+(This is not usually needed for module development)

 When submitting patches, be sure to run the unit tests first “make tests” and always use “git rebase” vs “git merge” (aliasing git pull to git pull --rebase is a great idea) to avoid merge commits in your submissions.
+We will require resubmission of pull requests that contain merge commits.

 We’ll then review your contributions and engage with you about questions and  so on.
 Please be advised we have a very large and active community, so it may take awhile to get your contributions